CodeYourFuture/CYF-Signposts/content/posts/statement-of-comparability.md

 \
 You do **not** need to pay for this document to apply for CYF.
 Do not do this.
 This signpost is for CYF grads applying for **jobs** with required qualifications. \
 \
-If you are a refugee who has *lost* their documents, email us about this.
+If you are a refugee who has *lost* their documents, email pastoral@codeyourfuture.io about this.
 There is a specialist refugee team at ENIC to help with this situation.